elgw/kdtree/README.md

 A few short notes:
 - No dependencies.
 - 46 kb when compiled as a static library.
+- Builds with gcc, clang and musl-gcc under linux.
 - Usual warnings applies, use with caution!

 ## Usage